 If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.

-In addition, for Non-Network Benefits you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions (including Emergency admissions).
+In addition, for Non-Network Benefits you must contact the Claims Administrator 24 hours before admission for scheduled admissions or as soon as is reasonably possible for non-scheduled admissions.

 Substance-Related and Addictive Disorders Services